Jason Sraha

 Jason Robert Sraha Osei (born 19 November 2002) is an English professional footballer who plays as a centre-back for club Burton Albion.

 Club career

 Sraha is a product of the youth academy of Chelsea, and moved to Arsenal's academy on 8 July 2019.
 On 29 June 2021, Sraha signed with Barnsley after being released by Arsenal.
 He joined Guiseley on loan in the National League North in February 2022.
 He returned to Barnsley, and made his professional debut with them as a starter in a 3–1 EFL Championship loss to Preston North End on 30 April 2022.
 He was released by Barnsley in summer 2023.

 On 14 July 2023, Sraha joined EFL League One club Shrewsbury Town on a one-year deal, with an option for a further year.

-On 14 June 2024, Sraha completed signed for fellow League One club Burton Albion for a undisclosed fee.
+On 14 June 2024, Sraha completed signed for fellow League One club Burton Albion for an undisclosed fee.